CLI Reference

 haptix session start --name "login test"

-haptix tap --id "emailField"
+haptix tool tap --id "emailField"

-haptix type "test@example.com"
+haptix tool type "test@example.com"

-haptix tap --id "passwordField"
+haptix tool tap --id "passwordField"

-haptix type "secret123"
+haptix tool type "secret123"

-haptix tap --label "Sign In"
+haptix tool tap --label "Sign In"

-haptix screenshot --output login-result.jpg
+haptix tool screenshot --output login-result.jpg

 haptix session end